martinbiel/StochasticPrograms.jl/docs/src/manual/data.md

 ## Stage data

 Stage data is related to parameters that always appear in the first or second stage of a stochastic program.
 These parameters are deterministic and are the same across all scenarios.
-Such parameters are conviently included in stochastic models using `@parameters`.
+Such parameters are conveniently included in stochastic models using [`@parameters`](@ref).
 To showcase, we consider a minimal stochastic program:
 ```math
 \begin{aligned}
  \operatorname*{maximize}_{x \in \mathbb{R}} & \quad x + \operatorname{\mathbb{E}}_{\omega} \left[Q(x, \xi(\omega))\right] \\